 Youth Concerto Competition

 Each fall, area students through 12th grade are invited to submit an entry on CD of their performance of any movement from any concerto for any instrument, with a maximum length of 12 minutes.
-Entry deadline is December 12, 2016 for this season's 19th annual competition--click here for more information about the competition entry guidelines.
-The finalists will then perform their entries from memory at the finals in front of a panel of judges and an audience.
+Entry deadline is September 20, 2019 for this season’s 22nd annual competition–click here for more information about the competition entry guidelines.

-The 19th Annual Brazos Valley Youth Concerto Competition will be February 12, 2017 at 3pm at Peace Lutheran Church.
+The 22nd Annual Brazos Valley Youth Concerto Competition will be November 17, 2019 at 3pm at Our Saviour’s Lutheran Church in College Station.

-They were chosen in blind judging by Marcelo Bussiki, Music Director and Conductor of the Brazos Valley Symphony Orchestra.
+Finalists will be chosen in blind judging by Marcelo Bussiki, Music Director and Conductor of the Brazos Valley Symphony Orchestra.
 Competition entrants submitted a CD of their performance of any movement from any concerto for any instrument.
+Finalists will be selected in October 2019 an announced as soon as possible.
+Once the finalists are selected, this information will be updated to include their details.

 The competition is sponsored by the Brazos Valley Symphony Orchestra and its support guild, the Friends Association of the Symphony Orchestra (FASO).

-Chang, 16, is in the 10th grade at A&M Consolidated High School and plays violin.
-Her music teacher is Kenneth Goldsmith.
-She will perform the first movement from Wolfgang Amadeus Mozart’s Concerto No. 5 in A major.
+-Maria Clara Braga, 16, is a junior at College Station High School and plays violin.
+Her music teacher is Dianna Burke.
+She will perform the first movement from Felix Mendelssohn’s Violin Concerto in E Minor, Op.
+64.

-Gan, 13, is in the eighth grade at A&M Consolidated Middle School and plays violin.
-His music teacher is Marianne Henry.
-He will perform the allegro moderato movement from Jean-Baptiste Accolay’s Concerto No. 1 in A minor.
+-Aditya Narayanan, 15, is a sophomore at College Station High School and plays violin.
+His music teacher is Diedra Lawrence.
+He will perform Concerto No. 1 in A minor by J.B.
+Accolay.

 FREE TO THE PUBLIC!
 ALL ARE WELCOME!
 PLEASE JOIN US FOR THIS WONDERFUL EVENT!